 Author, Mike Smith

-After the latest UK Budget announcement, I take a fresh look at the Pound to Australian Dollar forecast for the rest of 2025 and into early 2026.
-Here’s my latest view on where GBP/AUD is headed and the factors now driving the rate.
+After the Reserve Bank of Australia raised its benchmark interest rate, I’m taking a fresh view of the Pound to Australian Dollar exchange rate forecast for the coming weeks.
+Here’s my revised view on where GBP/AUD is heading and the major factors affecting the rate.

 What’s happening with the Pound to Australian Dollar exchange rate?